 Guide to offshore companies

-An offshore company is a legal entity incorporated in a foreign jurisdiction outside the owner’s country of residence.
-Entrepreneurs and businesses often use offshore structures for international trade, asset protection, global expansion, and tax efficiency—but only when they are properly structured and compliant.
+An offshore company is a legal business entity registered in a foreign jurisdiction outside the owner’s country of residence.
+These structures are commonly used for international trade, global expansion, asset protection, and business structuring—provided they are set up and maintained in full compliance with relevant laws.

-This guide explains what offshore companies are, who should consider them, real-world applications, typical costs, and essential compliance considerations.
+This guide explains what offshore companies are, how they work, real-world applications, costs, and compliance requirements.

 What Is an Offshore Company?

-An offshore company is registered in a jurisdiction where the owners are non-residents, and its primary business operations occur outside that jurisdiction.
-Common jurisdictions include:
+An offshore company is incorporated in a jurisdiction where the owner is typically a non-resident, and the business operations are carried out outside that jurisdiction.

 • British Virgin Islands (BVI)